xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 ## 4. Logs
 The logs file are contained in the './log' folder which is created by the server (if not already present).
-These files are to be used when cpomunicating with support in case of problems.
+These files are to be used when contacting with support in case of problems.
 The logs are a multi-file aggregating level log files that split information according to the relative microservice and provide information about type in a condensed matter.
 For further information refer to https://github.com/fpessolano/mlogger